Carlos Santana Player Props: Pirates vs. Giants

-Carlos Santana is available when the Pittsburgh Pirates battle Ross Stripling and the San Francisco Giants at PNC Park Friday at 7:05 PM ET.
+The Pittsburgh Pirates, including Carlos Santana (.195 on-base percentage in past 10 games, 115 points below season-long percentage), battle starter Alex Cobb and the San Francisco Giants at PNC Park, Saturday at 7:05 PM ET.

-He is back in action for the first time since July 9, when he went 0-for-3 against the Diamondbacks.
+He had a hitless performance in his last game (0-for-3) against the Giants.

 Carlos Santana Game Info & Props vs. the Giants